-Wharton students embrace university life.
-And it's easy to see why.
-There are plenty of clubs, conferences, and events that appeal to a wide range of interests - and most of these organizations are student run.
-Students can join one of these organizations or even start their own.
-By getting involved, you too will have plenty of chances to make your mark, become an integral part of your class and the School, and the greater University as a whole.
-Your engagement in Wharton's culture and traditions will further enhance your sense of belonging within the community, while creating the events and traditions that make the network come alive.
+Wharton students embrace university life, and it's easy to see why!
+There are countless clubs, conferences, and events that appeal to a wide range of interests - most of which are student run.
+Students can join any of these organizations, or can even start their own.
+By getting involved you too will have plenty of opportunities to make your mark and become an integral part of our community.
+Your engagement in Wharton's culture and traditions will further enhance your sense of belonging.